Mithgol/fiunis/README.md

 You may visit https://github.com/Mithgol/fiunis#readme occasionally to read the latest `README` because the package's version is not planned to grow after changes when they happen in `README` only.
 (And `npm publish --force` is [forbidden](http://blog.npmjs.org/post/77758351673/no-more-npm-publish-f) nowadays.)

+## Using Fiunis

+When you `require()` the installed module, you get an object that has the following method:

+### decode(text)

+Replaces all occurrences of Fidonet Unicode strings in the given text by their decoded Unicode equivalents.

+For example, `.decode('The video “&+mAJcFlwNbHpOS3p/iTJbUHvH;” is interesting.')` returns `'The video “頂尖對決之穿褲子篇” is interesting.'`.

 ## Testing Fiunis

 [![(build testing status)](https://travis-ci.org/Mithgol/fiunis.svg?branch=master)](https://travis-ci.org/Mithgol/fiunis)